badeendjuh/dokubootstrap-simplified/README.md

 # Customization

-This DokuWiki theme will get you started with a very basic Twitter Boostrap theme.
-Then, replace the following files with your own Bootstrap files:
+From the Configuration Manager screen you can change to any of the available boostrap themes on http://bootswatch.com/

+If however you want to substitute the library with your own bootsrap theme you need to be aware of the following files

 * css/
-    * bootstrap.min.css
+    * bootstrap-<theme>.min.css
     * modifications.css: place minor global modifications to the bootstrap theme here.
-See included modifications.css, which enables the use of the floating top navbar
+See included modifications.css, which enables the use of TOC sidebar.
-* img/
-    * glyphicons-halflings.png
-    * glyphicons-halflings-white.png
 * js/
     * bootstrap.min.js: compile all your desired plugins into a single minimized javascript file.
-The included bootstrap.min.js includes all plugins
+The included bootstrap.min.js is version 3.0.2 andincludes all plugins.
+	* modifications.js: Contains all javascript additions, including some client-side fixing of markup, adding the scroll behavior to the TOC etc.

 # Warning